stefarine/smart_food_dispenser/README.md

 │
 └── README.md
 ```
+_*You might

-_*For this project we used a windows computer and its webcam but it is quite possible to use another type of camera that integrates better with the device._
+_**For this project we used a windows computer and its webcam but it is quite possible to use another type of camera that integrates better with the device._